-My criticisms of Rose Hall are the disconnect between the time you purchase your ticket/armband and knowing where to go next or where your guide will meet you, along with the unnecessary wait time before the start of the tour in the dungeon.
-Also, the professionalism could be improved.
-We eventually built rapport with our guide being the only two people on the tour, but she initially came across as rude when she asked how come we were the only people on the tour and suggesting that we catch a portion of the tour that was being done by another guide with another group so she wouldn’t have to do that part.
-This criticism is perhaps unique to my tour experience, so I won’t let it affect my overall rating of the place too much.
-Rose Hall is a beautiful mansion with an interesting story that’s perhaps make-believe or over-exaggerated which I realized from my own readings afterwards.
+My criticisms of Rose Hall were the unnecessary wait time before the start of the tour and the lack of professionalism of my tour guide.
+We eventually built rapport with her, but she initially came across as rude when she asked how come my friend and I were the only two people on the tour and suggested that we catch a portion of the tour that was being done by another guide with another group so she wouldn’t have to do that part.
+This criticism is perhaps unique to my tour experience, so I won’t let it affect my overall rating of the place.
+Rose Hall is a beautiful mansion with an interesting story, although it is perhaps make-believe or over-exaggerated which I realized afterwards from my research.

-If you’d like another Georgian-style Jamaican mansion to enjoy, check out my post about Devon House.
+Take a listen to this ballad about Annie Palmer from Johnny Cash.
+In fact, you can tour this country and western singer’s former house which is located a few minutes’ drive away from Rose Hall– the Cinnamon Hill Great House.
+Also, if you’d like to see another Georgian-style Jamaican mansion, check out my post on Devon House.
 Devon House is a must-see in Kingston and is actually one of my favourite places in Jamaica with a much more appealing history than that carried by most of our great houses.

 ‘Til next time, friends.
 Remember to subscribe for new posts.